Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/07-host-code-opt/README.md

 The kernel is also designed to enable AXI burst transfers.
 The kernel contains a read and a write process, executed in parallel with the actual kernel algorithm (`exec`) towards the end of the process.
 The read and the write process initiates the AXI transactions in a simple loop and writes the received values into internal FIFOs or reads from internal FIFOs and writes to the AXI outputs.
 The Vitis compiler implements these blocks as concurrent parallel processes, because the DATAFLOW pragma was set on the surrounding `pass_dataflow` function.

-## Building the Kernel
+## Building the Device Binary (xclbin)

 >**NOTE**: In this tutorial, run all instructions from the `reference-files` directory.

-Although some host code optimizations perform well with the hardware emulation, accurate runtime information and the running of large test vectors require the kernel to be executed on the actual accelerator card hardware.
+Although some host code optimizations perform well with the hardware emulation, accurate runtime information and the running of large test vectors require the kernel to be executed on an actual accelerator card.
 Generally, the kernel is not expected to change during host code optimization, so the kernel only needs to be compiled to hardware once for this tutorial.

 Run the following makefile command to compile the kernel to the specified accelerator card.

 ```
-make TARGET=hw DEVICE=xilinx_u200_gen3x16_xdma_1_202110_1 kernel
+make TARGET=hw DEVICE=xilinx_u200_gen3x16_xdma_1_202110_1 xclbin
 ```

 >**NOTE:** This build process can take several hours, but the kernel compilation must be completed before you can analyze the impact of optimizations on the host code performance.